AramZS/aramzs.github.io/_posts/2017-02-08-audience-behavior-jcarn.markdown

 The first step is to use real data, the big kind that comes for complex scientific studies and the small kind that comes from talking design with our readers.

 With better tools and connections into the community we can start driving better choices to impact how we build the news.
-The news media can start looking at atomic, delayed, or personalized news with the confidence we can build whole new workflows for reportage that build towards better engagement with our audience.
+The news media can start looking at [atomic](https://twitter.com/Chronotope/status/650021101850992640), [delayed](http://www.poynter.org/2017/how-do-we-design-the-news-for-people-who-are-burned-out/447416/?cachebusterTimestamp=1486598081793), or personalized news with the confidence that we can build whole new workflows for reportage that create better engagement with our audience.

 This piece is for [Carnival of Journalism](http://www.carnivalofjournalism.org/2017/01/25/welcome-back-jcarn).